NSHipster/articles/2013-08-05-documentation.md

 ---
 layout: post
 title: Documentation
+author: Mattt Thompson
 category: Objective-C
+excerpt: "There's an adage among Cocoa developers that Objective-C's verbosity lends its code to being effectively self-documenting.
+Between longMethodNamesWithNamedParameters: and the explicit typing of those parameters, Objective-C methods don't leave much to the imagination."
 ---

 There's an adage among Cocoa developers that Objective-C's verbosity lends its code to being effectively self-documenting.
 Between `longMethodNamesWithNamedParameters:` and the explicit typing of those parameters, Objective-C methods don't leave much to the imagination.